Lekensteyn/pdf.js-wiki/Frequently-Asked-Questions.md

 </table>

 <a name="faq-extensions"></a>
-## What browsers have extensions(and where can I find install procedures)?
+## What browsers have extensions (and where can I find install procedures)?
-There is currently a Firefox and Chrome extension.
+There is currently a Firefox, Chrome and Opera extension.
 The Firefox extension is well supported and actively worked on.
 The Chrome extension is maintained by a PDF.js contributor.
-For installing either see the [readme](https://github.com/mozilla/pdf.js/blob/master/README.md).
+The Opera extension can be found [here](https://addons.opera.com/extensions/details/pdf-viewer).
+For installing the Firefox or Chrome extension, please refer to the [readme](https://github.com/mozilla/pdf.js/blob/master/README.md).

 <a name="faq-contrib"></a>
 ## I know JavaScript and want to contribute to the project.
 How do I start?